EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model: Background

 and the corresponding dequantization is:

 where $z$ is the zero-point, chosen such that zero in the integer domain corresponds to a nonzero floating-point value.

 Asymmetric quantization is generally used for activations, where the dynamic range shifts during inference.
 Symmetric quantization is highly hardware-efficient because it eliminates the need for offset additions during inference.
 It is particularly well-suited for weight matrices, where the value distributions are typically centered around zero.
 An advantage of symmetric quantization is that it requires less memory and simpler hardware logic\cite{jacob2018quantization, nagel2106white}.
-However, a key disadvantage is that it can result in a higher mean squared error (MSE) compared to asymmetric quantization, especially when the data distribution is symmetric.
-Asymmetric quantization provides better representational fidelity for non-centered data but introduces extra computational overhead due to the zero-point handling.
+However, a key disadvantage is that it can result in a higher mean squared error (MSE) compared to asymmetric quantization.

 \minisection{Per-Tensor vs. Per-Channel Quantization.} Quantization can be applied either globally across an entire tensor or separately across individual channels.
 These two strategies, per-tensor quantization and per-channel quantization, trade off between simplicity and representational accuracy\cite{nagel2106white}.